Herefordshire’s historic buildings

 The Old House in the centre of Hereford is one of the best examples of a black and white half-timbered Jacobean building in England.
 It is now a museum presenting life in Jacobean times.

 Nestled at the foot of the Malvern Hills just outside Ledbury, Eastnor Castle is an award-winning visitor attraction.
-It is surrounded by a beautiful deer park, arboretum and lake.
+It sits in beautiful grounds boasting a deer park, arboretum and lake.

 The National Trust which owns this house describes it as ‘Georgian grandeur on a human scale; neoclassical mansion by Henry Holland set in “Capability” Brown’s final landscape and gardens’.
 It does not disappoint and should be high on any visitor’s list.